 - As a small business, it might be worth contacting external recruiters or staffing agencies, especially if you don’t have a dedicated HR department yet.

 - Streamline your hiring processes with the right recruitment tools and software.
+Explore the possibility of investing in a talent acquisition platform.

 Small Business Hiring Procedures